gabrielmiller/gabebook/docker/README.md

 # Development

-Change directories into the docker dir to control containers through docker compose:
+Change directories into the docker dir to control and monitor containers with docker and docker compose commands:

     cd docker
     sudo docker-compose up -d
+    sudo docker attach api
     sudo docker-compose down
     etc.

+And if changing dockerfiles...

+    sudo docker image rm docker_webapp
+    sudo docker image rm docker_reverseproxy

 Access the development environment at app.gbd.com while the reverse proxy and web app are running.